 The next time you find yourself in Midtown, take a moment to walk through Grand Central Terminal.
 This bustling hub is the closest you’ll get to NYC’s illustrious past.
 With its classic architecture, ticking clocks, and grand staircases, the main concourse seems frozen in time.
 And the celestial domed ceiling is so dazzling that even the most cynical New Yorkers fall prey to its magic.

 Yes, there are destinations in this world that are so breathtaking and transformative you never want to leave.
-But we are talking about the standard vacation that entails a few days off to relax and recharge.
+But we are talking about scheduling a few days off to relax and recharge.
 These mini getaways allow you to step back and gain perspective on just about everything from relationships and work to health and personal interests.
 Toward the end, you’ll find yourself eager to get back to life in NYC with renewed focus on making the most of the opportunities that the city offers.

 Spend the Day in Central Park.